Telodendria/Telodendria/docs/CONTRIBUTING.md

 open an issue!).
 - `make` for building the project.
 - `git` for managing your changes.
+- [Cytoplasm](/Telodendria/Cytoplasm), a simple C library written by the Telodendria developers for the purpose of supporting Telodendria in a modular way.

 Optionally, you may also find these tools helpful: